 With a term policy, you’re only paying for what you need.
 If you just had a kid and started a 25-year mortgage, you can buy a 25-year policy so you’re covered until the home is paid off and your child finishes school.
 After that point, you probably won’t need the policy anymore.

 And since you aren’t guaranteed to die during the term, and there’s no investment angle, term policies are cheap.
-A 30-year-old man could buy $500,000 in coverage for 20 years, and it would only cost them about a buck a day.
+A 30-year-old man could buy $500,000 in coverage for 10 years from an online provider like PolicyMe, and it would cost him less than a buck a day.

 How do you find the best rate?